About me

 I am the author of ‘When the Walking Defeats You: One Man’s Journey as Joseph Kony’s Bodyguard,’ (Zed Books, 2016), and a contributor to ‘Making Sense of the Central African Republic,’ (Carayannis and Lombardi eds., Zed Books, July 2015).

-I hold a BA in Ancient and Modern History from Oxford University’s Saint John’s College and an MA in Public Policy/International Affairs from Princeton University’s Woodrow Wilson School of Public and International Affairs.
+I hold a BA in Ancient and Modern History from Oxford University’s Saint John’s College and an MA in Public Policy/International Affairs from Princeton University’s School of Public and International Affairs.